-Since joining Dolby in 2016, Lauren has brought her passion for the science of language to her role as a Manager of Global Employee Communications & Experiences.
-Every day, she works with colleagues to effectively communicate Dolby's mission on the science of sight and sound.
+Since joining Dolby in 2016, Lauren has brought her passion for the science of language to her role as a Senior Manager of People Communications & Experiences.
+Every day, she works with colleagues to effectively communicate Dolby's strategy, direction, and momentum.

 It was during one of Obsidian's first-ever events that Lauren experienced the real promise of belonging.
 At the time, Black Panther had just been released, and Lauren and Obsidian had proposed a screening in the Dolby Cinema.
 The big-budget action movie—with its all-Black cast and director—was a cultural moment, and Lauren knew Obsidian and Dolby needed to be involved.

 "When people talk about belonging, I think about walking into the packed Black Panther screening, hearing Kendrick Lamar playing, seeing the Dolby Theatre lit up in purple, and realizing just how meaningful it was to see my culture represented.
 It was an unforgettable moment.
 People were showing up for us."